 Should Teachers Use TikTok?

-I personally don’t but only because I over-indulged in its whimsy and am wary of ‘influencers’ (a fair criticism of TikTok and any other social media platform).
+I personally don’t but only because I over-indulged in its whimsy and am wary of ‘influencers’ (a fair criticism of TikTok and any other digital platform).
 However, three of my children do and constantly send me videos that are charming, loving, creative, and funny.
 As with YouTube, it’s all about the quality of the curation.
 These videos are short, easy to make, and empower content creators–or those willing to work at it, anyway.

 YouTube is an extraordinary teaching resource (Something I wrote about years ago in How To Make Your Classroom Work Like YouTube) and as a microvideo platform, so is TikTok.